zettlrobert/homeboardsearch/devDiary.md

 Adjusted Searchparameters with Survey

 18.01.2018 Coding with Khadim
-install superagent --s
-install cors
-install body-parser
+install axios --s       in hbs-view install cors            in rootserver install body-parser     in rootserver